oracle-livelabs/database/kubernetes-for-oracledbas/deploy-application/deploy-application.md

 ## Task 1: Switch Context

-In the [Access the Kubernetes Cluster](?lab=access-cluster#task3changethedefaultnamespacecontext) Lab, you created a new `sqldev-web` namespace and a **Context** to set it as the working **Namespace**.
+In the [Access the Kubernetes Cluster](?lab=access-cluster#task3changethedefaultnamespacecontext) Lab, you created a new `sqldev-web` namespace and a *Context* to set it as the working *Namespace*.

-You will use the `sqldev-web` namespace for your Application while the ADB resource resides in the `default` namespace.
-This is to illustrate how different teams (Developers and DBAs) can manage their resources in their own "virtual clusters", reducing the impact they have on each other, and to allow additional security via **RBAC**.
+You will use the `sqldev-web` *namespace* for your Application while the ADB resource resides in the `default` *namespace*.
+This is to illustrate how different teams (Developers and DBAs) can manage their resources in their own "virtual clusters", reducing the impact they have on each other, and to allow additional security via Role Based Access Controls (*RBAC*).

 To switch and verify your context: